The campus is on a two-hour delay today due to inclement weather.

 The chart below offers a quick comparison between scholarly and non-scholarly sources.

-AudienceAcademics & ProfessionsPeople in the businessGeneral publicGeneral public
+AudienceAcademics & ProfessionalsPeople in the businessGeneral publicGeneral public

-AuthorsExperts or specialists (unpaid)Staff writers, industry professional, businesses (paid)Journalists, staff writers, freelance writers (paid)Journalists, staff writers, freelance writers (paid)
+AuthorsExperts or specialists (unpaid)Staff writers, industry professionals, businesses (paid)Journalists, staff writers, freelance writers (paid)Journalists, staff writers, freelance writers (paid)

 Editorial ReviewJournal editorial board and peer reviewers (unpaid)Professional editors (paid)Professional editors (paid)Professional editors (paid)